2007 MTV Video Music Awards: Performances

 Unlike previous editions of the MTV Video Music Awards, the 2007 awards featured performances in different suites, each with its own host band and guests performing.
 The Main Show performances occurred at the same location where the awards were being televised.

+Amy Winehouse's record label canceled her performance for the show following Lily Allen's withdrawal from the event due to issues obtaining a visa.
+The two were rumored to perform a duet.
+The French electronic group Justice was going to perform at the show with Mark Ronson during one of his VMA spots with an additional special guest.
+The group had to drop out due to their flight's late arrival in Las Vegas.